buying guide

 Combination Therapy

-Some NZ vets recommend using flea collars alongside quarterly treatments like Bravecto for dogs in high-risk areas (coastal regions, bush walking).
+For dogs in high-risk areas (coastal regions, bush walking), ask your vet whether a collar should sit alongside a quarterly treatment like Bravecto rather than replacing it.
 If you’re weighing the common chewable route, our Bravecto vs NexGard in NZ comparison is the cleanest place to start.
 Active breeds like Border Collies and German Shepherds that spend significant time outdoors may benefit from dual protection.
 If your dog’s skin is already irritated, an omega-3 supplement can help support coat recovery alongside flea treatment.

 Regional Considerations for NZ